Add

 Cost: Free

-Limits: This plan allows you to create projects with up to 2 pages, but it includes significant limitations for a blog (limited number of pages and Webflow branding on the site).
+Limits: This plan lets you create projects with up to 2 pages, but it includes major limitations for a blog, including a limited number of pages and Webflow branding on the site.

 Paid plans with hosting

-These plans include hosting to publish your blog with your own domain name (or a Webflow subdomain).
+These plans include hosting so you can publish your blog with your own domain name, or a Webflow subdomain.

 Basic plan